It's been an arduous journey.

 In episode one I outlined my strategy for working on the car.
 Stage One was body shell repairs.
 This is the stage I'm proclaiming as complete.
 Stage Two is the repair of the bolt-on sheetmetal repairs.
 Which means I have moved on to stage two.

-In this episode I'll be addressing the last of the Stage Two repairs The fender patch panels, fender dents, and the repairs to the inner fenders.
+In today's episode I'll be addressing the last of the Stage Two repairs The fender patch panels, fender dents, and the repairs to the inner fenders.

 --------------------------